hardikp/hardikp.github.io/books.md

 ## Current

 * Subliminal: How Your Unconscious Mind Rules Your Behavior
+* Chips and Change: How Crisis Reshapes the Semiconductor Industry
 * The Design of Everyday Things
 * Deep Work / So Good They Can't Ignore You
 * The Art of Rest